-Title Menopause at Work Policy V.1.1
+Title Menopause at Work Policy V.1.2

 Asset number 609

 Rights of access Public

 Type of paper Policy

 Category Non clinical

-Decument This policy sets out the guidelines for members of staff and

-Document managers on providing the right support to manage
+Document This policy sets out the guidelines for members of staff and managers on providing the right support to manage

 purpose/summary menopausal symptoms at work.

 Author HR in partnership with JTUF and Devon STP

 Ratification date and Sept 2019 JCCN - Joint Committee for Consultation and

 group Negotiation

-Publication date 11 th November 2022
+Publication date 29 th November 2023

 Review date and

 frequency (one, two or Three years after ratification or earlier if minor changes are

 three years based on required.

 risk assessment)

-The PRVG will retain an e-signed copy for the archive in

-Disposal date accordance with the Retention and Disposal Schedule, all

-copies must be destroyed when replaced by a new version or
+Disposal date The PRVG will retain an e-signed copy for the archive in accordance with the Retention and Disposal Schedule, all copies must be destroyed when replaced by a new version or

 withdrawn from circulation.

-Target audience
+Target audience Withdrawn from circulation.

 (who policy is All staff employed by Livewell Southwest (LSW)

-applicable to) Floring in the self-order of (LOM) interest and a state (if
+applicable to) All stall employed by Livewell Southwest (LSVV)

 Electronic: Livewell Southwest (LSW) intranet and website (if

 applicable)

-Circulation List Written: Upon request to the Policy Co-ordinator at livewell.livewellpolicies@nhs.net
+Written: Upon request to the Policy Co-ordinator at

+Circulation List livewell.livewellpolicies@nhs.net

 Please contact the author if you require this document in an

 alternative format.

 Stakeholders All staff

 Consultation process HR Policy Group/JCCN/JTUF - Joint Trade union Forum

-References/sources of · ·
+References/sources of -

 information Developed in partnership with Devon STP

 Equality analysis No

 checklist completed

 Is the Equality and Ne

 Diversity Policy No

 referenced

 Is the Equality Act No

 2010 referenced

+Associated Siekness Boliev

-Associated Sickness Policy
+documentation Sickness Policy

-documentation Oloki 1633 Fulley

 Supersedes document All previous versions.

 Author contact details By post: Local Care Centre Mount Gould Hospital, 200 Mount